-You can contact Experian immediately regarding any fraud issues, and have access to the following features once you enroll in Experian IdentityWorks:
+You can contact Experian immediately regarding any fraud issues, and have access to the following features once you enroll in Experian Identity Works:

 - Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration agents are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - Up to \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration agents are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - Up to \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers. - Offline members will be eligible to call for additional reports quarterly after enrolling. - The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
+Please refer to the actual policies for terms, conditions, and exclusions of coverage.
+Coverage may not be available in all jurisdictions.

-If you believe there was fraudulent use of your information and would like to discuss how you may be able to resolve those issues, please reach out to an Experian agent at (888) 994-0269.
+If you believe there was fraudulent use of your information and would like to discuss how you may be able to resolve those issues, please reach out to an Experian agent at (844) 866-3863.
 If, after discussing your situation with an agent, it is determined that Identity Restoration support is needed, then an Experian Identity Restoration agent is available to work with you to investigate and resolve each incident of fraud that occurred (including, as appropriate, helping you with contacting credit grantors to dispute charges and close accounts; assisting you in placing a freeze on your credit file with the three major credit bureaus; and assisting you with contacting government agencies to help restore your identity to its proper condition).

-Please note that this Identity Restoration support is available to you for [Extra4] months from the date of this letter and does not require any action on your part at this time.
+Please note that this Identity Restoration support is available to you for ## months from the date of this letter and does not require any action on your part at this time.
 The Terms and Conditions for this offer are located at www.ExperianIDWorks.com/restoration.
 You will also find self-help tips and information about identity protection at this site.